Christian Walker Player Props: Diamondbacks vs. Brewers

 Christian Walker At The Plate

-- Walker has a double, two home runs and three walks while hitting .195.
+- Walker is hitting .195 with a double, two home runs and three walks.

-- In 11 games played this year, he has homered in two of them.
+- He has homered in two of 11 games played this year, and in 4.4% of his plate appearances.

-- Walker has driven in a run in five games this season (45.5%), including one multiple-RBI game.
+- Walker has driven in a run in five games this year (45.5%), including one multiple-RBI game.

-- He has scored in three games this season (27.3%), but has had no multi-run games.
+- He has scored in three of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.